7 Reasons Why Humans & Cats Are A Match Made In Heaven

 Cats are designed to keep themselves clean, and they are experts at it.
 Healthy and happy cats clean themselves regularly — a normal cat can spend up to 50% of their day grooming — resulting in one very pristine feline.

 An average day for a cat involves 18–20 hours of sleeping — that’s a lot of downtime!

-In general, cats are very easy-going pets.
-Essentially, they’re your perfect Sunday partner — willing to lie next to you all day whilst you binge your favorite Netflix show.
+In general, cats are very easy going pets.
+Essentially, they’re your perfect Sunday partner — willing to lie next to you all day whilst you watch your favourite Netflix show.

 After a long stressful day, snuggling up with your kitty and petting their velvety fur can be just the thing to help you relax and unwind.
 How?
 Scientists claim there are 3 reasons behind this feel-good action.

 First, you’re interacting positively with an animal.
 Second, you’re moving in a steady, rhythmic way as your hand strokes kitty’s fur — hmmm, relaxing.
 Third, you’re devoting at least partial attention to this calming activity.